Frequently Asked Questions

 Approximately 70 percent of students graduate in four years.
 All of Xavier's bachelor degree programs are four-year programs.

 Yes.
 Xavier is an NCAA Division I school in the BIG EAST conference.
 Scholarships are available in all sports.
 Students are encouraged to contact the coach or visit goxavier.com for additional information.

 Yes.
 Xavier's proximity to the city of Cincinnati provides students from all major areas of study with internship opportunities.

 What is the racial diversity like at Xavier?

-Students of color make up 26 percent of the current freshman class.
+Multicultural students make up 26 percent of the entire undergraduate student population.
 Xavier also enrolls students from more than 40 countries.

 What is University Station?